MIFisheriesScience/MIFisheriesScience.github.io/_pages/6001AssignmentGuide.md

   * What is and is not working with management of this fishery?

 6. Post-harvest
   * How is the catch handled, processed and stored?
-Which products forms?
   * Describe types of processing and handling waste
   * Illustrate biorefinery concept for processing discards